Huegoxaga/notes/algorithm/ml.md

 - It has an agent
 - The agent makes observations and takes actions within an environment.
   - Observation is a snapshot of the environment states.
+- An environment can be "solved" when an agent is built to achieve reward above a threshold.
 - It receives rewards.
 - The objective of the algorithm is to maximize rewards.
   - Rewards can be either positve or negative, only positive, or only negative.
 Maximize rewards is the same as minimize nagetive reward only, or maximize positive reward only, or both.
+  - The rules to get rewards need to be designed to encourage the agent to make preferred behavior and punished promptly.
+It is not only about the outcome, the performance need to be quantified.
+  - The punishment should not limit novel strategies which can provides creative solution to gain more rewards.
 - The algorithm the agent uses to make action is called policy.
   - A stochasitc policy is a policy involves randomness.
   - Policy parameter are the variables that is used to determine the action.
   - Policy serach is the process of finding the policy parameter that will determine an action that maximize the reward.
   - Policy space is all the possible combination of the policy parameter.
+  - Policy can be deterministic - all decision is based on a function of state.
+  - Policy can be probabilistic - some decision is made randomly by using probability function(distribution)
 - After make one action the agent completes one step.
 After complete all possible actions, the agent completes one episode.
+  - The set of all possible action in a certain state is called the action space.
+- Episode is consist of many state, each action will change the state from one to another.
+  - The set of all possible state is called the state space.
+  - The terminal state is a state that ends an episode.
+  - The duration of an episode is from the initial state to the terminal state.
+  - The state doesnot have to be a single observation, it can be a certain number of obeservation in a group.
+- When a task is continuous and cannot be measured in an episode, it is called a non-episodic task.(e.g. control room temperature)
+  - Most tasks can be assumed as episodic tasks.
 - Generic algorithm is a way to reduce the policy space by generating a certain amount of policy as the first generation and only keep a small portion of the policy which has the most rewards, then generated offsprings from them.
 Offsprings is a copy of selected policys with some random variation.
 Keep creating generations until a good policy is found.
 - Policy gradients(PG) evaluates the relationship between reward and policy parameters, then tweak the parameter following to the gradient towards higher rewards.
   - Reinforce Algorithm is one type of PG, It finds the gradients of the probability for each action by leting neural network play the game several times, then compute action's advantage after several episodes.
 Multiply the gradient vector by the action's advantages.
 Lastly use the mean of all gradient vecotrs to perform gradient descent.